 Another good reason why you should consider putting your phone down is the amount of money you will need to spend on premiums for getting a car insurance, and the amount of money you will spend paying for repairs of potential accidents that you end up in, due to distracted driving.

 So, while there are no laws that prohibit you from using your phone, you should still consider putting it down while driving or getting yourself a hands-free Bluetooth device so that you can keep your eyes and hands focused on the road while you make that important phone call.

-For more insight on driving laws in Arizona, make sure to check out our blog.
+Is texting and driving illegal in Arizona? make sure to check out our blog.
 We publish new articles on a regular basis, providing our customers, and our fellow citizens of Arizona, with useful information about safety on the road.